rohitgoyal069/Algorithms-c-/README.md

 # Algorithms-c-
-Codes for some frequently used algorithms in competitive programming written my myself
+Codes for some frequently used algorithms in competitive programming written by me.